tieto/sipe/contrib/media-patches/README.txt

 To enable experimental voice support in SIPE (only on platforms where libpurple supports voice & video):

-- source tree of Pidgin 2.7.6 or higher is required
+- source tree of Pidgin 2.7.8 or higher is required
 - for compatibility with OC 2007, OC 2007 R2 and MS Lync 2010 RC, apply these
   patches to libnice, libpurple and farsight:
-	- purple_mime_document_parsen.patch
 	- purple_media_get_active_candidates.patch
 	- purple_media_fs2_dispose.patch
 	- purple_SDES.patch